aviduya/aviduya/README.md

 Im Anfernee,

-I'm a passionate and dedicated software developer who loves to code mobile apps and user interfaces.
+I'm obsesed about observability and logging.
+I want to see around the corner, even if the corner is still being made.

 ## 👨‍💻 About me

-- Currently working on various projects using Swift, Python, C, and C++
+- Currently working on various projects using Swift, SwiftUI, Python, and C++.
-- Contributor on the Webkit project @ Apple.
+- Currently working on webkit project @ Apple.